Advanced Studio Practice

 This class creates the community, structure, and space for the most serious artists to pursue their work.
 Students taking this class have shown to be independent, dedicated artists prepared to bring their interests to the class.
 Group critiques, research in contemporary art, readings, and documentation of the creative process will be major elements of the course.
 Open to 11th graders who have taken at least one level 2 course with the recommendation from the Visual Art Department Head.

 Drawing from many disciplines and utilizing a variety of skills and technology, students will learn to research and communicate their ideas through a series of student-driven individual projects and mainstage shows.
 Students will explore the visual communication, history, and impact of clothing both on the stage and in everyday life, and they will deepen their understanding of the principles of costume and fashion design.
 Students will also learn the skills and techniques needed to then create their own designs.
 These techniques may include research, collage, sketching, digital sketching, figure drawing, sewing, draping, pattern making, tailoring, dyeing, distressing, painting, and craft.
 Students entering this class should be highly motivated and work well independently.
 This course can be taken more than once and at the Honors level with permission from the instructor.
 Students interested in taking more than one art class should reach out to the registrar or the Head of Performing Arts to discuss possible options.
-Three Term Course Prerequisite: Foundations of Costume and Fashion Design or permission from instructor.
-Open to grade levels 10,11, 12
+Three Term Course No Prerequisite Required.

 Chemistry Applications – Quantitative Analysis